zzzprojects/html-agility-pack/README.md

 NuGet: https://www.nuget.org/packages/HtmlAgilityPack/

-## Stack Overflow Support
+## Support
 Have a question?
-Ask questions and find answers from over 2500 questions.
+You can contact us at info@zzzprojects.com.
+You can also consult thousands of questions on stackoverflow:
 [Stack Overflow](https://stackoverflow.com/questions/tagged/html-agility-pack)

 ## Tutorials & Examples
 Need help to getting started?
-Find answers you need through tutorials and online examples.
+Find the answers you need through tutorials and online examples.

 [Tutorials](https://html-agility-pack.net/tutorials)